 The assignment of colors to signify certain faculties was to be a much later development, and one which was to be standardized only in the United States in the late 19th century.
 White taken from the white fur trimming of the Oxford and Cambridge B.A. hoods, was assigned to arts and letters.
 Red, one of the traditional colors of the church, went to theology.
 Green, the color of medieval herbs, was adopted for medicine, and olive, because it was so close to green, was given to pharmacy.
 Golden yellow, standing for the wealth which scientific research has produced, was assigned to the sciences.
 The Intercollegiate Commission met at Columbia University in 1895 and adopted a code of academic dress, which besides regulating the cut and style and materials of the gowns, prescribed the colors which were to represent the different fields of learning.

-Traffic will be restricted to enter and exit through the main campus vehicle entrance only.
+Traffic will be restricted to enter College Drive through the main campus vehicle entrance near the Administration Building.
 The upper entrance near Ihmsen Hall will be closed for the day.
 Officers will be positioned along College Drive to direct vehicles to open lots.
 The parking lots will be filled one at a time, beginning with lot 13.
 The earlier you arrive, the closer to the Athletic Convocation and Wellness Center you will be able to park.
-Special needs and handicap person drop off will begin in or near lot 14.
-Please have your handicap placard displayed and the Officers will direct you to the proper location.
-After the ceremony, Cresson Volunteer Fire Police will control traffic on Admiral Peary Highway to facilitate a safe and orderly exodus.
+Special needs and handicap person drop off will begin near lot 14 along Mountie Way.
+Please have your state issued handicap placard displayed or license plate and the Officers will direct you to the proper location.
+After the ceremony, Cresson Volunteer Fire Company Fire Police Officers will control traffic on Admiral Peary Highway to facilitate a safe and orderly exodus.